 (Photo: Sample bottles for perfluorinated compounds testing)

-In 2015, Madison Water Utility tested all 22 of its wells twice for a class of unregulated chemicals known as perfluorinated compounds.
+In 2015, Madison Water Utility tested all 22 of its wells twice for a class of unregulated chemicals known as perfluorinated compounds, or PFAS.
 Widely used in firefighting foams, non-stick cookware, food packaging, and stain- and water-resistant fabrics, the compounds have recently come under scrutiny because of potential health impacts.

 “One of the reasons they’re so concerning is that we’re finding them everywhere,” says UW Madison aquatic chemist Dr. Christy Remucal.
 “They’re really, really hard to degrade, they’re very persistent in the environment, and they build up in the body.”